 Example: //maf123.mafprovider.org/–/

-The MAF-FQDN represents a globally unique identifier of a MAF.
+The MAF-FQDN represents a globally unique identifier of a MAF (aka.
+MAF ID).

-Editor’s Note: It should be further discussed whether or not the MAF Identifier needs to be represented in the form of an FQDN.
-The FQDN format has been proposed here to enable IP address resolution via DNS query.
-However, mapping between unique identifiers and IP addresses could be done in other alternative ways.

 The From parameter of the <mafClientReg> create request primitive shall be left empty if the MAF client does not have a MAF Client ID assigned yet.
 If the MAF client interfaces with the MAF on behalf of the node (cf. clause 5.1.1), the Node-ID of the respective ADN, ASN, MN or IN shall serve as MAF Client ID.

-Editor’s Note: the applicable format(s) of the MAF Client ID require more clarification
+Editor’s Note: the data type of Node-ID needs to be redefined in TS-0004 to not allow space characters in its value (cf. deviceID)

 Originator: